6 Supply Chain Challenges & Tips To Overcome Supply Chain Issues in 2021

 Due to this congestion and the backlog it has created, a myriad of companies are unable to get their goods out the door on time — which means carriers are also unable to adhere to their specified delivery commitments.

-5. Consumer attitudes
+5. Changing consumer attitudes

 Consumer attitudes and behaviors have changed in some big ways during the pandemic, as well, like lowering the threshold for delivery times and raising the requirements for a positive customer experience.
 The challenge comes in having an agile supply chain that can harness the power of automations to optimize fulfillment and handle accelerated demand with ease.
 An excellent example of this supply chain flexibility comes from a multichannel order fulfillment services and inventory management software.